Herbalism: The Use of Botanicals to Restore Health

 Based on this practice foods were cooked not only to make them more palatable and suitable for human consumption but, that they might also be “cleaned” by the fire.
 Towards this same end heat is used in the preparation of an herbal remedy to separate out what is clean and useable from that which is considered to be unclean dregs within a substance, thereby rendering it useable and beneficial.
 In more modern terms it was recognized that everything contains a useful component or a toxic, even poisonous components.

 This very simple concept developed into elaborate distillation processes and the art of Alchemy came into being.
 This art became what we know as chemistry today and the basic equipment designs used then are still used to this day, varying only in scale and further refinement.
-Out of the endeavour, techniques and practices to produce herbal remedies came most of our sciences and industrial processes.
+Out of the endeavor, techniques and practices to produce herbal remedies came most of our sciences and industrial processes.

 As you can see herbalism when properly approached is not merely naive folk medicine based on what is believed to be backward, uneducated or anecdotal guesswork.
 It is a science unto itself.